4thAce/devops_tools/readme.md

 * linkerreplication.sh - Monitor sync between linker master and slave
 * replicationstatus.sh - Dump core replication sttaus to a file
 * status_json.rb - Put mysql SHOW GLOBAL STATUS to a json file
+* killstalejobs - Template for killing stuck workers
+* failedrestartcheck.sh - See who failed to restart their resques

 = Prerequisites

-awscli (install this using the python-pip package) engineyard (install this as a local gem)
+* awscli (install this using the python-pip package)
+* engineyard (install this as a local gem and set up authentication)